awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-how-to.md

 aws ec2 modify-default-credit-specification --region us-east-1 --instance-family t2 --cpu-credits unlimited
 ```

-## Viewing the default credit specification<a name="burstable-performance-instances-get-default-credit-specification"></a>
+## View the default credit specification<a name="burstable-performance-instances-get-default-credit-specification"></a>

 You can view the default credit specification of a burstable performance instance family at the account level per AWS Region\.